ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/R0FSFEV_uLA" frameborder="0" allowfullscreen></iframe>
 </div>

 And at last, the rematch and the summit of the tournament this year, the Grandfinals match between *kotomiler* and *fresh off the boat*.
 Taking place on a fully custom mapped mappool, this was a rematch for the ages.
 Starting off with [Acid Burst](https://osu.ppy.sh/beatmapsets/2218478#osu/4702398) (NM5), *kotomiler* got off to a good start, securing the first pick of the match.
-After trading points for a while, once the scoreline hit 3-3 - @ [56:00](https://youtu.be/wYxXtFU1SRY?t=3360) - *kotomiler* managed to run away with it, securing 2 breakpoints, and taking *fresh off the boat* to bracket reset.
+After trading points for a while, once the scoreline hit 3–3 @ [56:00](https://youtu.be/wYxXtFU1SRY?t=3360) — *kotomiler* managed to run away with it, securing 2 breakpoints, and taking *fresh off the boat* to bracket reset.

 In the bracket reset, *kotomiler* couldn't keep their momentum going, losing their very next pick.
-Down by 2 points after 4 maps, they finally managed to turn the tide around, by picking [Acid Burst](https://osu.ppy.sh/beatmapsets/2218478#osu/4702398) (NM5) once more - @ [2:06:15](https://youtu.be/wYxXtFU1SRY?t=7575).
-Here, ::{ flag=PL }:: [MALISZEWSKI](https://osu.ppy.sh/users/12408961) and ::{ flag=KR }:: [worst hr player](https://osu.ppy.sh/users/14106450) put up a momentous performance, achieving 2 fc's and taking the point home for *kotomiler*.
+Down by 2 points after 4 maps, they finally managed to turn the tide around, by picking [Acid Burst](https://osu.ppy.sh/beatmapsets/2218478#osu/4702398) (NM5) once more @ [2:06:15](https://youtu.be/wYxXtFU1SRY?t=7575).
+Here, ::{ flag=PL }:: [MALISZEWSKI](https://osu.ppy.sh/users/12408961) and ::{ flag=KR }:: [worst hr player](https://osu.ppy.sh/users/14106450) put up a momentous performance, achieving 2 FC's and taking the point home for *kotomiler*.
 After this, only 1 more point was lost to *fresh off the boat* and with nearly 3 hours of splendour performances on both sides, *kotomiler* ultimately took home the victory.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/wYxXtFU1SRY" frameborder="0" allowfullscreen></iframe>